50 Metaphors for Strength, Courage, and Endurance

 Examples:

-1. “Her determination was like a raging fire, burning with intense purpose.”
+1. “Her determination was a raging fire, burning with intense purpose.”

 2. “The team played with the passion of a raging fire, eager to win at all costs.”